 A lot of times, we work with different kinds of charts in Excel.
 Charts or graphs help us to analyze the data more effectively.
-Moreover, we can also figure out the errors or how much it’s deviating from an ideal value with the help of Error Bars.
-In this article, we’ll show you the step-by-step procedures to Add Vertical Error Bars in Excel.
+Moreover, we can also figure out the errors or how much it’s deviating from an ideal value with the help of error bars.
+In this article, we’ll show you the step-by-step procedures to add Vertical Error Bars in Excel.

 Introduction to Error Bars in Excel

-The Bars in Excel Charts that help us to visualize the error margins in our dataset are known as Error Bars.
+The Bars in Excel Charts that help us visualize the error margins in our dataset are known as Error Bars.
 It’s a very useful tool to indicate the variation or standard deviation of our data.
 It shows the level of accuracy in our measurement.
 This bar will also exhibit how much or how less our measured value is from the ideal one.
 We can insert the Vertical Error Bars in a bar, column, line, scatter, etc. charts very easily.
 See the following image where we have a column chart and error bars in the respective columns.

 Types of Excel Error Bars